Scroll Top

 blood supply of the kidney

-Microcirculation, consisting of small blood vessels <20 µm in diameter, plays a pivotal role in oxygen transport to tissue cells, regulation of solute exchange, and immune function.
-Dysfunctions in microcirculation are implicated in conditions like shock and renal compromise.
-The introduction of hand-held vital microscopes (HVM) to clinical medicine has enabled real-time monitoring of microcirculation, revealing its significance in critical illness.
+Microcirculation, consisting of small blood vessels less than 20 µm in diameter, plays a pivotal role in oxygen transport, solute exchange, and immune regulation.
+Dysfunction in microcirculation is a hallmark of conditions like sepsis, shock, and renal compromise.
+With the development of hand-held vital microscopes (HVM), clinicians can now monitor microcirculation in real-time, uncovering its role in critical illness.

 Read the full study: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7114900/